-Most of the population in many less-developed countries live in the countryside in small communities, and connecting these communities in the traditional way using transmission pipelines would be too expensive.
+Much of the population in African countries lives in the countryside in small communities, and connecting these communities in the traditional way using transmission pipelines would be too expensive.
 The virtual pipeline, filled either by compressed natural gas (CNG) or small-scale LNG, can be the solution to bring natural gas to these communities, through the installation of small Autonomous Gas Units (GAU).